 There’s almost an infinite number of options when it comes to Montessori toys.
 It’s easy to get overwhelmed.

-So here are some of our tips on how to pick the best toys for your little one:
+So here are 2 tips on how to pick the best toys for your little one:

 1. Observe your child

 There are periods (also called schemas) when a child seems to be obsessed with one particular activity that he needs to develop.
 The obsession stops once the child masters the activity.

 Is your child currently obsessed with inserting things inside the box?
 Throwing things?
 Moving everything from one place to another?
 These are the hints that may help you pick the right toy.

 The “less is more” philosophy certainly fits well with the Montessori approach to toys.
 A cluttered environment can be confusing and distracting for the child.